sverrirg/lua/flying_locations/README.md

 Flying Locations — Jeti DC/DS transmitter app\
 Should be compatible with all Jeti transmitters on firmware 4.22+\
 \
-File layout on SD card:\
+File layout on the transmitter:\
    Apps/flyloc.lua\
    Apps/flyloc/flyloc.jsn\
 \